IMAGINE-Consortium/imagine/doc/source/installation.rst

-Users of `Anaconda <https://www.anaconda.com/>`_ or `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_ users can automatically setup a dedicated environment with all the dependencies (except for hammurabi) using the YAML file provided:
+Users of `Anaconda <https://www.anaconda.com/>`_ or `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_ can automatically setup a dedicated environment with all the dependencies (except for hammurabi) using the YAML file provided:

 .. code-block:: console